ipbes/ipbeswebdocs/docs/maintenance/modules.rst

 Preparation
 -----------
-- Back up any view or page that is using the module
-- Make sure that no view or page is using the module
 - Disable module on live
 - Clone live environment to dev
 - Make sure that the module is contained in sites/all/modules/contrib and that you are not uninstalling a module that comes with the site distribution package